 1This is an estimated value of the cost for tuition and fees.
 Amounts may vary depending on number of transfer credits applied to the selected program hours or program pathway credit hours, the pace and satisfactory completion of the selected program or program pathway credit hours, receipt of, or eligibility for, institutional or non-institutional scholarship and/or grant amounts, and adjustments to tuition or fees as described in the Catalog Right to Modify Tuition section.

 State of California Student Tuition Recovery Fund (STRF)

-It is a state of California requirement that a student who pays his or her tuition is required to pay a state-imposed assessment for the Student Tuition Recovery Fund.
+It is a state of California requirement that a student who pays his or her tuition is required to pay a state-imposed assessment two dollars and fifty cents ($2.50) per one thousand dollars ($1,000) of institutional charges, rounded to the nearest thousand dollars, for the California Student Tuition Recovery Fund.
 For more information and to see if you must pay the state-imposed assessment for Student Tuition Recovery Fund (STRF) click here.

 For information on international transcript requirements, see the Admissions Information section of the College Catalog.